snowplow-archive/snowplow.github.com/_posts/2015-12-02-data-modeling-in-spark-exploring-spark-sql.md

 guest$ sbt console
 {% endhighlight %}

-The last step opens the Scala console, which gives us access to all the libraries included in the spark-data-modeling project.
+This last step opens the Scala console, which gives us access to all the libraries included in the spark-data-modeling project.
 We start with defining a [SparkContext][spark-context]:

 {% highlight scala %}
 import org.apache.spark.{SparkContext, SparkConf}